 It can be easily verified that several families of varieties satisfy the hypotheses of the above Theorems and Corollaries.
 We present some examples in Section \ref{esempi}; we also discuss the relation with Castelnuovo-Mumford regularity.

 As this paper was being completed, we received a preprint from O. Benoist \cite{Benoist} that contains an application of density results for Noether-Lefschetz loci in the context of studying properties of real polynomials which are a sum of squares, related to ``Hilbert's 17th problem".
 Even though both papers obtain density results by using determinantal curves, there are substantial differences in both the results and the methods.
-Benoist's paper, as well as \cite{MP} and \cite{SOS} use the density results for Noether-Lefschetz in smooth loci.
-The current paper opens the way to study such problems in more general contexts.
+Benoist's paper, as well as \cite{MP} and \cite{SOS} use the density results for Noether-Lefschetz loci in smooth ambient varieties.
+The current paper opens the way to study such problems in a more general context.